pingcap/docs-cn/explore-htap.md

 When using TiDB, you can monitor the TiDB cluster status and performance metrics in either of the following ways:

 - [TiDB Dashboard](/dashboard/dashboard-intro.md): you can see the overall running status of the TiDB cluster, analyse distribution and trends of read and write traffic, and learn the detailed execution information of slow queries.
-- [Monitoring system (Prometheus & Grafana)](/grafana-overview-dashboard.md): you can see the monitoring parameters of TiDB cluster-related componants including PD, TiDB, TiKV, TiFlash,TiCDC, and Node_exporter.
+- [Monitoring system (Prometheus & Grafana)](/grafana-overview-dashboard.md): you can see the monitoring parameters of TiDB cluster-related components including PD, TiDB, TiKV, TiFlash, TiCDC, and Node_exporter.

 To see the alert rules of TiDB cluster and TiFlash cluster, see [TiDB cluster alert rules](/alert-rules.md) and [TiFlash alert rules](/tiflash/tiflash-alert-rules.md).